BenSchZA/ixo-liquidity-mechanism/README.md

 ## Running the simulation

 The main notebook is named `ixo.ipynb`.
+The Augmented Bonding Curve based market maker simulation is adapted in `market_maker.ipynb`.

-When the notebook is run, a folder named `experiment_x/` is created for every parameter sweep.
+When the main notebook is run, a folder named `experiment_x/` is created for every parameter sweep.
 Within this folder are the outputs of the experiments, such as charts, pickles, and logs.

 ## Helper files

 1. `bonding_curve_eq.py` - a set of bonding curve functions, from the BlockScience Augmented Bonding Curve model
 2. `helpers.py` - a set of helper functions for processing data structures, such as the network graph or Pandas data frames
+3. `NOTES.md` - general simulation notes

 ## Generating a PDF of notebook